An Overview and Catalogue of Dependency Challenges in Open Source Software Package Registries: Dependency-related challenges

-\emph{Software supply chain security.} Package dependency networks can be seen as part of the wider concept of \emph{software supply chains}~\cite{Duan2021NDSS, Wermke2023}.
-Assuring their security is crucial to avoid \emph{supply chain attacks} such as the malicious update of the SolarWinds Orion monitoring software, shipping a delayed-activation trojan horse that affected thousands of organisations, including the US government. \citet{Ohm2020DIMVA} analysed 174 malicious software packages in \npm, \pypi, and \rubygems that were used in real-world supply chain attacks.
-To mitigate such attacks, so-called \emph{software bills of materials} (SBOM) are imposed or recommended by a US Executive Order and the EU Cyber Resilience Act to facilitate the transparent management of software dependencies, vulnerabilities, licenses, vendors, and the software supply chain. \citet{Nocera2023ICSME} observed a low adoption of SBOM in public \github repositories of OSS projects, but with an increasing trend.
-Although there are significant efforts from academia and industry to facilitate SBOM development, it is still unclear how practitioners perceive SBOMs and what are the challenges of adopting SBOMs in practice. \citet{ICSE2023Xia} conducted survey and interview with SBOM practitioners to understand the current state of SBOM practice, tooling support and concerns for SBOM.
+To mitigate supply chain attacks, so-called \emph{software bills of materials} (SBOM) have been proposed as complete, formally structured lists of all software components present in a software product, including their licenses, versions, security vulnerabilities, and vendors.\footnote{The most common SBOM formats are CycloneDX and SPDX.} SBOMs are imposed or recommended by US Executive Order 14028~\cite{ExecutiveOrder} and the EU Cyber Resilience Act~\cite{CRA2022} to facilitate the transparent management of the software supply chain. \citet{Nocera2023ICSME} observed a low adoption of SBOM in public \github repositories of OSS projects, but with an increasing trend.
+Although there are significant efforts from academia and industry to facilitate SBOM development, it is still unclear how practitioners perceive SBOMs and what are the challenges of adopting SBOMs in practice. \citet{ICSE2023Xia} conducted a survey and interviews with SBOM practitioners to understand the current state of SBOM practice, tooling support and concerns for SBOM.
 They identified several open challenges that need to be further studied, mitigated and addressed.
 In a similar vein, \citet{Stalnaker2024ICSE} surveyed 138 practitioners and identified 12 major challenges concerning the creation and use of SBOMs.
-They propose and discuss four actionable solutions to these challenges, and present major avenues for future research and development.
-While SBOM has the potential to enhance vulnerability detection and facilitate license compliance, these benefits can only be realized if the SBOMs themselves are precise and correct. \citet{YuSBOM2024} examined four widely used SBOM generating tools for accuracy.
-They discovered that the SBOMs produced by these generators are inconsistent and contain dependency omissions, leading to incomplete and perhaps erroneous SBOMs.
-They consequently proposed several best practices for SBOM generation and also introduced a benchmark to steer the development of more robust SBOM generators.
+They propose and discuss four actionable solutions to these challenges, and provide suggestions for future research and development.